 Materiality Assessment Process:

-To identify and prioritize material issues, define reporting boundaries and to conduct a materiality analysis, PTTEP follows the Global Reporting Initiative G4 (GRI G4) guidelines and uses the process of identifying, defining reporting boundaries, prioritizing, validating; and reviewing and continuous development of issues.
+To identify and prioritize material issues, define reporting boundaries and to conduct a materiality analysis, this process has been prepared in accordance with the GRI Standards: Core option.
+It has been prepared in accordance with Oil and Gas Sector – OGSD, defining reporting boundaries, prioritizing, validating; and reviewing and continuous development of issues.
 The details of PTTEP materiality assessment process are summarized below.

 GRI Principles for Defining Report Content are used to conduct the sustainability materiality assessment to identify the material issues from the perspective of PTTEP business and stakeholders.
 The process is based on consideration of PTTEP's strategy and activities, risks and challenges, expectations from the society, applicable laws and regulations, future trends and stakeholder feedback.
 PTTEP considers the GRI aspects; the identified issues address the full scope of sustainability issues: environmental, social and governance.

 For each Material Aspect, PTTEP considers whether the impact of that issue lies inside or outside the organization and assess and describe where the impact end by considering the relevance to different stakeholders groups i.e. external groups such as suppliers, contractors, and communities.